 Bon Secours Mary Immaculate Hospital (Mary Immaculate) has served the Hampton Roads region over 60 years.
 Mary Immaculate Hospital was originally founded as Elizabeth Buxton Hospital at the turn of the twentieth century and opened in the eastern part of Newport News, near what is now the Monitor-Merrimac Bridge Tunnel.
-In 1952, the Bernardine Franciscan Sisters, Order of St. Francis, assumed the sponsorship of the hospital and renamed it Mary Immaculate Hospital.
+In 1952, the

+Bernardine Franciscan Sisters, Order of St. Francis, assumed the sponsorship of the hospital and renamed it Mary Immaculate Hospital.
 Recognizing the demographic trends occurring on the Peninsula, the Sisters made plans to relocate the hospital to an area where limited healthcare services were available and in the early 1980s, the hospital was relocated to its current campus in Newport News.
 In 1996, through a joint venture arrangement, Mary Immaculate Hospital became a 'member' of the Bon Secours Health System and was renamed Bon Secours Mary Immaculate Hospital.

-Mary Immaculate is a 123-bed not-for-profit, acute care facility licensed in the state of Virginia and serving approximately 465,000 residents mostly originating from the cities of Newport News, Hampton, York County, and Williamsburg.
-Mary Immaculate works with sister facilities Bon Secours Maryview Medical Center, in Portsmouth, and Bon Secours DePaul Medical Center, in Norfolk, to support highly complex surgical specialties.
+Mary Immaculate is now a 123-bed not-for-profit, acute care facility licensed in the state of Virginia and serving approximately 465,000 residents mostly originating from the cities of Newport News, Hampton, York County, and Williamsburg.
+Mary Immaculate provides a comprehensive array of inpatient and outpatient services.
+In addition, Mary Immaculate works with sister facilities Bon Secours Maryview Medical Center, in Portsmouth, and Bon Secours DePaul Medical Center, in Norfolk, to support highly complex surgical specialties.